dogweather/forkful/content/en/c-sharp/data-formats-and-serialization/working-with-csv.md

   \ that represents tabular data in plain text, using commas to separate individual\u2026"
 lastmod: '2024-03-13T22:45:00.109637-06:00'
 model: gpt-4-0125-preview
-summary: "CSV (Comma-Separated Values) files are a common data exchange format that\
-  \ represents tabular data in plain text, using commas to separate individual\u2026"
+summary: CSV (Comma-Separated Values) files are a common data exchange format that represents tabular data in plain text, using commas to separate individual values.
 title: Working with CSV
 weight: 37
 ---